FL-ECHE/PeprMint_Pipeline_nonredundant/README.md

 # Usage (under construction)

-[Check again soon... currently preparing usage instructions!]
+Check out the documentation under [docs/](/docs/index.md)!
+In a nutshell, we may use the

 1. Adjust desired settings in the `peprmint_default.config` file (optional).
 Alternatively, deleting that file makes the execution fall back to factory settings, and populate datasets under folder `data` in the current directory.

 2. Run `python main.py` in the terminal, or open `main-nb-example` for a notebook usage example.
+In particular, comment/uncomment the code lines corresponding to the desired steps of the computation. (_It's easy, we promise!_)

 The user should be able to choose which steps of the computation are actually executed, so that it is possible to interact with intermediate results to